University Health Insurance Plan (UHIP)

 The University Health Insurance Plan is a mandatory health plan for all international students studying in Ontario.
 UHIP is a primary insurance plan that provides basic medical coverage for most doctor and hospital services in Ontario.
 The insurance is effective from September 1st each year until August 31st of the following year.

-The cost for 12 months of coverage for a single student in 2015/2016 is $612.
-The UHIP fee is added to your student fees account at the time you register for courses and OCAD U will enroll you in the plan.
-If your spouse and/or children accompany you to Ontario, they are also required to be enrolled in UHIP.
-There are additional fees for family coverage.
+The cost for 12 months of coverage for a single student in 2019/2020 is $636.
+The UHIP fee is added to your student fees account at the time you register for courses and International Student Services at OCAD U will

 You can get details on the coverage offered through the plan by visiting the UHIP website.

 How do I get my UHIP coverage card?

 Your UHIP proof-of-coverage card will be sent to your OCAD U student email every year in September.
 Be sure to check your email for a message from Sun Life Financial!
 It is very important to carry this card with you at all times.
 You can either print the card or access and view your UHIP card using